-Our MFL curriculum is designed to progressively develop childrens' skills in languages, through weekly lessons.
-Children progressively acquire, use and apply a growing bank of vocabulary organised around topics.
+The curriculum is designed to progressively develop the four key skills of speaking, listening, reading, and writing, and children will learn how these skills can be applied to a range of languages.
+Through weekly lessons, children will acquire, use and apply a growing bank of vocabulary organised around topics.